Andy Ibáñez Preview, Player Props: Tigers vs. Cubs

 Andy Ibáñez At The Plate

-- Ibanez has 18 doubles, a triple, seven home runs and 10 walks while batting .243.
+- Ibanez is hitting .248 with 18 doubles, a triple, nine home runs and 11 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.